University of Barcelona: 1714 and the relocation to Cervera

-This period was brought to a close with the Decree issued on 23 October 1714, by the Royal High Commission for Justice and Government of Catalonia – created by the Duke of Berwick – ordering the immediate transfer of the Faculties of Philosophy, Law and Canon Law to Cervera as a punishment for the opposition to Bourbons’ rule.
+A new period for the institution began with the Decree issued on 23 October 1714, by the Royal High Commission for Justice and Government of Catalonia – created by the Duke of Berwick – ordering the immediate transfer of the Faculties of Philosophy, Law and Canon Law to Cervera as a punishment for the opposition to Bourbons' rule.
 Barcelona was to keep its Faculty of Medicine and the Cordelles School of Humanities, governed by the Jesuits.
 Plans to open the University of Cervera did not get underway until 1715, and it did not start its academic work until 1717, as the successor to the six Catalan universities closed down by Philip V. The first statutes of the new University of Cervera were passed in 1725.
+"The University of Barcelona was closed by the Bourbon dynasty after the War of the Spanish Succession from 1714 until 1837."